sebanc/linuxloops/Readme/Live-image.md

 Install 7zip and extract the linuxloops_live_XXXXXXXX.7z file.

 Write the resulting image file to your USB flashdrive using Rufus, Etcher or a similar tool.

+Reboot your computer and select the USB flashdrive from the UEFI boot menu.

 <!-- Reference Links -->